emc-mongoose/mongoose/doc/design/distributed_mode.md

 * `load-step-node-addrs`

-    Comma-separated list of slave node IP addresses/hostnames.
+    Comma-separated list of additional node IP addresses/hostnames.
 The default value is empty list (standalone mode).
     Adding the port numbers is allowed to override the `load-step-distributed-node-port` value.
 For example `nodeA:1100,nodeB:1101,nodeC:1111`

 * `load-step-node-port`

-    RMI port for the distributed mode.
+    The network port for the interaction between the nodes/peers.
 1099 by default.